InformaticsMatters/kubernetes-ansible-projects/README.md

 Editing submodule code correctly is a complex affair.
 You have to do some extra steps if you want changes in a submodule to be tracked.
 As such you are _strongly advised_ to read the [submodule] documentation's **Working on a Submodule** section first.
-It will help you understanding how to edit and commit changes in a submodule.
+It will help you understanding how to correctly edit and publish your changes.

-Before you start editing a submodule make sure you have chosen a suitable branch.
+Before you start editing make sure you have chosen a suitable branch.
-By default, when the submodules are cloned they exist in a detached state, and you need to select a suitable remote branch in order to commit any code.
+By default, when the submodules are cloned they exist in a detached state, and you need to select a suitable remote branch before you can commit any code.

 ---